dirkwhoffmann/DeepDrill/docs/_sources/References/Options.md.txt

 - `depth`

   Possible values are 0 and 1.
-If set to 1, a normal map will be utilized to generate a spatial effect.
+If set to 1, a spatial effect will be generated from the normal map.

 - `illuminator`

   Path to a GLSL shader.
-The illumination shader is the first of two GPU shaders.
+The illuminator is the first of two GPU shaders.
 It derives the RGB value for each pixel and applies a lighting model.

 - `scaler`

   Path to a GLSL shader.
-The scaler shader is the second of two GPU shaders.
+The scaler is the second of two GPU shaders.
 It scales the internal image down to the final image.

 ### Section `[video]`

 - `framerate`

   Frames per second of the computed video.
+By default, videos with 60 fps are computed to match the frame rate of standard TFTs.

 - `keyframes`

   Number of keyframes of the final video.
-If this key is not specified, DeepDrill derives the number of keyframes based on the zoom factor given in the location section.
+If this key is not specified, DeepDrill derives the number from the zoom factor given in the location section.

 - `inbetweens`